NewsPolitics

 Ethan Stein

-The report said the congresswoman might have broken House rules and federal law because it alleges a company she owned payed more than $250,000 to a state political action committee called Leadership in Action.
-Then the group, who was governed by her campaign manager, Mark Goodrich, paid himself for various campaign materials.
+The report said the congresswoman might have broken House rules and federal law because it alleges a company she owned paid more than $250,000 to a state political action committee called Leadership in Action.
+Then the group, which was governed by her campaign manager, Mark Goodrich, paid himself for various campaign materials.
 The report also alleged Goodrich participated in creating official materials while being paid by campaign funds.

-“This is just a very logical look at the situation,” said Manley.
-“And I can easily say, ‘Well, I mean she got the overpayment for this amount and it somehow ended up in an account and it somehow ended up in her campaign.’
-There’s no other source that we can see that could be legitimate and her health care business before that wasn’t making millions of dollars.
-To me it seems very easy to look at on its face and determine.”
+"This is just a very logical look at the situation," said Manley.
+"And I can easily say, 'Well, I mean she got the overpayment for this amount and it somehow ended up in an account and it somehow ended up in her campaign.'
+There's no other source that we can see that could be legitimate and her health care business before that wasn’t making millions of dollars.
+To me, it seems very easy to look at on its face and determine."

 He also said he believes the congresswoman is filing a lawsuit against the advertisement to drain his campaign resources while suppressing people's ability to campaign with negative attack ads about the Trinity Health Care dispute.